Registration and Tryouts

 The Seals are continuing use of the required pre-meeting, lottery-based system introduced in 2018.
-We will be holding 2 New Family information meetings at the Community Center on Sunday, January 20 (2:30-3:30) and Saturday, February 9 (1:30-2:30).
-A family must attend and sign in at 1 of the 2 sessions to enter tryout 2019 lottery; even if previous year was attended as membership rules may change.
-The goal of this meeting is to share all the ins/outs of Seals’ membership with residents interested in having their children join the team – ie volunteer/attendance requirements for new Seals/Families; coaching staff/philosophies, fees; season timeframe; the fun; etc. We will also cover exactly how the lottery will work, but in short – names will be pulled from a swim cap.
-Those families in attendance at either of the 2 meetings and aligned to Seals’ membership requirements will be offered entry into a lottery to be publicly held March 31 at the Community Center.
-A single day new swimmer ‘try-out’ (ie can the child traverse the 25 yrd length of the pool un-assisted/safely) - will follow on the afternoon of Sunday, April 7 at 3PM (no make-ups) and the limited available slots will be filled in order of the drawn family names.
+We will be holding two New Family information meetings at the Community Center on Sunday, February 2, 2020 (10:00 - 11:00 am) and Saturday, February 8, 2020 (1:30 - 2:30 pm).
+A family must attend and sign in at one of the two sessions to enter the tryout 2020 lottery; even if previous year was attended as membership rules may change.
+The goal of this meeting is to share all the ins/outs of Seals’ membership with residents interested in having their children join the team – ie volunteer/attendance requirements for new Seals/Families; coaching staff/philosophies, fees; season time frame; the fun; etc. We will also cover exactly how the lottery will work, but in short – names will be pulled from a swim cap.
+Those families in attendance at either of the two meetings and aligned to Seals’ membership requirements will be offered entry into a lottery to be publicly held March 9, 2020 at the Community Center.
+A single day new swimmer ‘try-out’ (ie can the child traverse the 25 yrd length of the pool un-assisted/safely) - will follow on the afternoon of Sunday, March 29, 2020 at 3PM (no make-ups) and the limited available slots will be filled in order of the drawn family names.
 If slots run out before all interested families get one - which is likely - the families will get improved chances in subsequent years’ lotteries as long as they demonstrate continued interest each year (ie they get more name ‘tickets’ in the lottery each year).

 We cap the number of children at the total number allowed for the team.
 We will not know the exact count until returning swimmers have RSVP’d for the season.
 Additionally returning swimmer siblings are allowed to tryout prior to open tryouts.
 The last few years we have had between 15-20 spots open to new swimmers.